Defenses To Murder Charges Filed In Los Angeles

 That's not going to be a murder charge if you can prove that it was an accident because, for murder, you have to have the malice of forethought.
 You have to think about it, and you have to try to kill the person intentionally.
 If a gun accidentally goes off, that would be an example of a complete defense to the crime.

-Maybe some negligence could rise to the level of a crime, but again, whenever you're talking about an actual accident related to a murder charge, that can be a complete defense to the crime.
+Maybe some negligence could rise to the level of a crime, but again, whenever you're talking about an actual accident related to a murder charge, that can be a complete defense of the crime.

-These murder charges can get a bit complicated when you're talking about defense because one problem that you have to realize is that typically, if the prosecutors file a murder charge against you or a loved one, they think that person has acted willfully defense is because one problem that you have to realize is that typically if the prosecutors file a murder charge against you or a loved one, they think that person has acted willfully and intentionally killed somebody.
+These murder charges can get a bit complicated when you're talking about defense because one problem that you have to realize is that typically, if the prosecutors file a murder charge against you or a loved one, they think that person has acted defense willfully is because one problem that you have to realize is that typically if the prosecutors file a murder charge against you or a loved one, they think that person has acted willfully and intentionally killed somebody.

 They don't believe that there's any self-defense.
 They don't think the facts and circumstances typically that the defendant is trying to point out.
 So, a lot of times, you argue about the facts.
 In other words, one side says, here's what happened, and the other is saying, no, that didn't happen, here's what happened.
 Here's why I did this.